Use Of Company Name After Liquidation?

 A person or company may then buy the business and trading name.
 A pre-pack liquidation completed by the Licensed Insolvency Practitioner appointed.
 Notices require sending to all creditors as per the statement of affairs of the insolvent company.
 Done within 28 days of the date of purchase, and advertised in the London Gazette.

 The directors of the new company then apply to the court for permission to reuse the name of the previous insolvent company.
 The application must be within seven days from the date of the liquidation.
 However, leave should be granted by the court no later than six weeks from that date.

 Name already used by another company.

-Applies to companies with the similar or same trading name as the old insolvent company.
-However, therefore stopping the Liquidation of an insolvent company member of a group affecting others in the group losing their right to use their names.
-Therefore, the prohibited name needs using by a company for 12 months before the old liquidation date.
+Applies to companies with the same or same trading name as the original insolvent company.
+However, therefore stopping the Liquidation of an insolvent company member of a group, affecting others in the group losing their permission to use their names.
+Consequently, the prohibited name must be used by a company for 12 months before the previous liquidation date.

 During the 12 months, the relevant companies must have traded continuously without a break.

 Use Of Company Name After Liquidation – Summary